jostylr/event-when/README.md

 * Both variants of .off above also have optional boolean that if true will prevent the removal of when handles from their tracker objects meaning those events may never fire.
 * .off()  Removes all events.
 Ouch.
 * .stop([str event/bool current]) Removes queued handlers either globally (no args), on an event (str given), or current (TRUE)
+* .events(fun partial | str match, bool negate) It lists all events that have handlers.
+No arguments lead to all events being reported; if partial is a function, then it is used as a filter.
+If the match string is provided, then that is used to match with the negate boolean allowing a reversal of the selection for the function filter.

 If a function handler returns FALSE, then no further handlers from that event emit incident will occur.